Our Pipeline

 ecDNA are the next frontier of precision medicine

 ECHO (ecDNA Harboring Oncogenes) is a proprietary software algorithm for detecting the presence of ecDNA using routine clinical next-generation sequencing (NGS) data.
-ECHO will be the first ecDNA diagnostic used in clinical trials.
+ECHO is the first ecDNA diagnostic used in clinical trials.

 In our mission to deliver transformative precision therapies to patients with oncogene amplified cancers, ECHO is a vital tool to select appropriate patients for treatment with our ground-breaking ecDTx candidates.